NSW Work Injury Claim

 • Watch closely for insurer delay, treatment refusal, or wage mistakes.

-• Escalate quickly if liability, capacity, or payments are challenged.
+• Seek advice if liability, capacity, treatment, or payments are disputed.

 NSW workers compensation claims often look straightforward at the beginning.
 Then small mistakes start compounding.
 A vague first certificate, no written notice to the employer, missing payslips, or delayed treatment approval can later become the insurer's explanation for refusing liability, reducing weekly payments, or arguing that your restrictions are not well supported.
 The point of this page is not to make the process sound dramatic.
-It is to help you avoid preventable errors while the file is still easy to shape.
+It is to help you keep the initial medical, employment, wage, and insurer records clear and complete.

 1